NIU-CEET-2018/Coms-Project/README.md

 - Make/Refine Gesture
-  Takes a ``hand`` and a gesture name no return incorperates that gesgure into the database
+  Takes a ``hand`` and a gesture name no return incorporates that gesture into the database
 - ReadGesgure
   Takes a ``hand``.
   returns a tuple of ``(position, direction, gesture)``, where ``gesture`` is a vector of certainty for each known gesture